luckboy/Letin/doc/vm.md

 for the arguments of its invocation.
 Also, a time of function invocation is unspecified.

 An invocation instruction allocates or returns a value that is called an invocation value.
-An invocation value mustn't be a function result but this value can be a value that behaves how this function result.
+An invocation value doesn't have to be a function result but this value can be a value that behaves how this function result.
 For example, this value is the reference to the object that has the information of the function invocation that can be used so that this function is invoked when that is necessary.
 Each instruction interprets this value as the function result.

 ### Reference cancellation

 Unique objects can be used only once in a code.
 The Letin virtual machine has the mechanism of reference cancellation that prevents reuse of references to the unique objects.
-A reference to a unique object is canceled if this reference was used.
+A reference to an unique object is canceled if this reference was used.
 References is canceled by change of value type.
 Therefore, the Letin virtual machine can cancel the references which are in arguments or local variables or tuples.
-Reference arrays have references to unique objects.
+Reference arrays just can have references to shared objects.
 If a program uses canceled reference, this program terminates with the error of canceled reference.

 ## Instructions